ManiVID-3D: Generalizable View-Invariant Reinforcement Learning for Robotic Manipulation via Disentangled 3D Representations: Experiments

 \subsection{Ablation Study}

 To validate the necessity of key designs in ManiVID-3D, we conduct ablation studies on its core components: ViewNet and the viewpoint-invariant disentanglement objective.
-Experiments on Cube Lift, Pick \& Place, and Laptop Close tasks evaluate four variants: (1) removing ViewNet, (2) eliminating the contrastive objective term $\mathcal{L}^{\text{inv}}$, (3) ablating disentanglement terms ($\mathcal{L}^{\text{dep}}$ and $\mathcal{L}^{\text{orth}}$), and (4) replacing ViewNet with 3D-STN \cite{3dstn} integrated into RL training.
+Experiments on Cube Lift, Pick \& Place, and Laptop Close tasks evaluate four variants: (1) removing ViewNet, (2) eliminating the contrastive objective term $\mathcal{L}^{\text{inv}}$, (3) ablating disentanglement terms ($\mathcal{L}^{\text{dep}}$ and $\mathcal{L}^{\text{orth}}$), (4) removing the $\beta$ curriculum by fixing $\beta$ to a constant (we report $\beta=1$ and $10$; note that $\beta=0$ is identical to variant (3)), and (5) replacing ViewNet with 3D-STN \cite{3dstn} integrated into RL training.

 Results in Table~\ref{tab:3 Ablation} show that ViewNet is critical—without viewpoint alignment, learning view-invariant representations becomes significantly harder, while 3D-STN trained in the self-supervised manner leads to incomplete alignment and performance degradation.
 Additionally, the contrastive objective ($\mathcal{L}^{\text{inv}}$, $\mathcal{L}^{\text{dep}}$, $\mathcal{L}^{\text{orth}}$) further enhances the model’s ability to handle view variations.
+Besides, replacing the $\beta$ curriculum with a fixed $\beta$ reduces overall success rates.
+Among constant settings, $\beta=1$ performs slightly better than $\beta=0$ and $10$, indicating that the disentanglement loss contributes positively to performance, but a curriculum is helpful to balance it with the view-invariant loss.
+Importantly, all constant-$\beta$ runs still converge to viable policies, indicating that training is not brittle to the choice of $\beta$.
 These findings confirm that each design in our method is essential for robust performance.